1. Introduction

 cmake version 3.23.5

-# specific project root dir, which contains the root CMakeLists.txt
+# specific project root dir, which contains the root CMakeLists.txt, default current dir

 $ cmake -S <dir>